CloudBindle/bindle/README.md

 * JSON: eg "sudo apt-get install libjson-perl"
 * Template: eg "sudo apt-get install libtemplate-perl"

+To check to see if you have these you do:

+    perl -c vagrant_cluster_launcher.pl

+It should exit without an error message.

 ### Note About Versions

 There have been some reports of problems with the latest version of Vagrant